Ponte De Abril Bridge, Lisbon

 Seeing the Bridge

-The best views are from the Alcântara waterfront district on the north bank, looking south across the river.
-The LX Factory — a former industrial complex repurposed as a market, restaurant, and creative space — is immediately adjacent to the bridge’s north approach and is worth visiting independently.
-Sunday is the main market day.
+The best views are from Alcantara on the north bank, looking south across the river.
+The LX Factory, a former industrial complex repurposed as a market and creative hub immediately adjacent to the bridge’s north approach, makes the detour worth it in its own right.
+Sunday is the main market day, when the place fills with designers, food vendors, and a crowd that is significantly more interesting than the one on Ocean Drive in Lisbon’s tourist centre.

 Lisbon Beyond the Bridge